teslamate-org/teslamate/README.md

 ### Making Changes to Grafana Dashboards

 To update dashboards you need Grafana running locally.
-Create the following _docker-compose.yml_:
+The following _docker-compose.yml_ can be used for this purpose:

 ```YAML
 version: '3'